Support for children, teens and cycle-breaking parents — working with the whole child, whole family and the systems around you.

 At the heart of my work is relationship.

-Here, there is room for everything — from the depths of despair and grief, to playfulness, insight and humour.
+Here, there is room for everything — from the depths of despair and grief, to playfulness, humour and celebration.

 -